-14-21-090.
-Non-discrimination.
+14-13-130.
+Non-Discrimination.

-It shall be unlawful to discriminate against persons with a disability or Residential Facilities.
-Nothing contained herein shall in any way be construed to prohibit individual person with a disability from purchasing or renting residential accommodations of their choosing.
+- 1. It shall be unlawful to discriminate against handicapped persons or group homes. - 2.
+Nothing contained herein shall in any way be construed to prohibit individual handicapped persons from purchasing or renting residential accommodations of their choosing.

-If any portion of this Chapter is declared void or unenforceable for any reason whatsoever, the remaining portion(s) shall remain in full force and effect.
+If any portion of this chapter shall be declared void or unenforceable for any reason whatsoever, the remaining portion shall, nevertheless, be given full force and effect.

-CHAPTER 22 LIVING ACCOMMODATIONS FOR THE ELDERLY
+CHAPTER 14 LIVING ACCOMMODATIONS FOR THE ELDERLY

-- 1. Elderly Person(s) means an individual who is 60 years of age or older that needs minimal assistance in performing daily activities. - 2.
-Residential facility for elderly persons means a home which restricts residency to individuals 60 years of age or older and which is licensed by the State of Utah as a type I or type II small assisted living facility.
+- 1. "Elderly Person(s)" means an individual who is 60 years of age or older that needs minimal assistance in performing daily activities. - 2.
+Residential facility for elderly persons'' means a home which restricts residency to individuals 60 years of age or older and which is licensed by the State of Utah as a type I or type II small assisted living facility.

-14-22-020.
+14-14-020.
 Permitted Use.

-A residential facility for elderly persons is allowed in City Residential Zones of the City, subject to the conditions set forth in this Chapter.
+A residential facility for elderly persons is allowed in city residential zones of the City, subject to the conditions set forth in this chapter.

-14-22-030.
-Business License and Site Plan.
+14-14-030.
+Business License and Site Plan

 Prior to opening up any residential facility for elderly persons, the operator thereof must obtain a Salem City business license.
-Prior to the issuance of a business license, a sit plan must be submitted to the Development Review Committee (DRC), which may impose conditions concerning landscaping, parking, fencing, signage, and lighting pursuant to the provision of this Chapter.
+Prior to the issuance of a business license, a site plan must be submitted to the Development Review Committee (DRC), which may impose conditions concerning landscaping, parking, fencing, signage, and lighting pursuant to the provisions of this Chapter.

-14-22-040.
+14-14-040.
 Land Use Regulations.